guerradaniel/byte-bank-broker/README.md

 # ByteBankBroker

+An application that has a banking stock template developed through Alura's RxJs course.
+In it, I enhanced the library's best practices using Observables.
+In this project, Angular, Typescript and a Node.js backend were used.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Open another terminal and navigate to the project's `api` folder.
+Run `npm start` for a back-end server.
+Navigate to `http://localhost:3000/`.
+The application will be reloaded automatically and the login and password information of authenticated users will be on the project console.

 ## Code scaffolding